compute-io/compute.io/README.md

 <a name="nanmean"></a>
 #### [compute.nanmean( arr )](https://github.com/compute-io/nanmean)

-Computes the mean over an `array` of values ignoring any non-numeric values.
+Computes the arithmetic mean over an `array` of values ignoring any non-numeric values.

 ``` javascript
 var data = [ 2, 4, NaN, 2, 7, NaN, 3 ];